RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Background and Motivation

 LLM inference contains two stages: the prefill phase and decoding phase.
-The prefill phase, which only happens once, computes the keys and values of the prompt with a time-complexity $O(n^2)$.
-In the decoding (token generation) phase, the newly generated token becomes the new query and computes attention scores with all past key vectors.
-One common optimization to avoid repetitive calculation is to cache past KV states in the GPU memory, thereby reducing the complexity to $O(n)$.
+The prefill phase, which only happens once, takes all tokens of the prompt as input and performs attention with a time-complexity $O(n^2)$.
+In the decoding (token generation) phase, the newly generated token is added to the input and computes attention scores with same complexity.
+One common optimization to avoid repetitive calculation is caching past KV states, thereby reducing the complexity to $O(n)$.